tlebryk/custom_wire_protocol/readme.md

 - python 3.10
-- run python backend/server.py
+- run `python backend/server.py` to serve the backend.
-- visit frontend/index.html and you can log in.
+- in the frontend directory, run `python3 -m http.server 8080` to serve the frontend.

 API specs for actions